 Your color choice should express your brand best and how it is represented in the competition if you’re looking to personalize your site a bit change up the colors by using accent colors and different shades or tones of the main color choice and need some great tools or inspiration here you go.

 *Eyedropper for chrome a free extension.
 I use this personally to discover what colors competitors are using or to pull colors off a photo from the web.
 Once you activate the eyedropper simply hover over the element that has the color you want, click and use the Hex number to colorize the element or design you want: http://eye-dropper.kepi.cz

-*Color Hunter is a great website for inspiration on color palettes.
+*Color Hunter is a amazing website to get a whole color pallate to use for your website!
+I love this website for inspiration on color palettes.
 I use this in all my website designs to establish the main color I will use as well as accent colors. http://www.colorhunter.com

 The Wrap Up And Final Thoughts

 Understanding how color can impact a website visitor can not only bring your website design to its full potential it can also be used in experimentation with poorly converting pages and calls to actions.
 Big Ecommerce companies spend plenty of resources on the psychology of color on their websites and logos such as Amazon.
 They often go as far as studying how and where to position the add to cart buttons to improve conversions!

 With a little knowledge of the theory of color and how it applies to conversions and website design, you can use the same resources they do to improve conversions, clicks, and sales on any website.
 Be creative, Be Purposeful the internet is a wonderful and colorful place where you can express yourself freely and experiment to success and use all the amazing colors, emotions and expressions under the rainbow.